 - 12. The Commissioner will consider whether the person has the necessary computer skills to be able to use the digital technology.
-If not, do they have an employee, or can they engage the services of someone, who is able to use the technology?
-Or does the person have some disability that affects their ability to use digital services? - 13.
+If not, do they have an employee, or can they engage the services of someone, who is able to use digital services? - 13.
 If a person uses a computer with an internet connection in their business or as part of their everyday affairs, it is reasonable to expect that they will have little difficulty in sending the necessary returns/information electronically to Inland Revenue.